6035/fa19/README.md

 1. [this page](https://github.com/6035/fa19)
 1. [Piazza][piazza]

+__WE WILL MAKE ALL ANNOUNCEMENTS VIA PIAZZA, SO MAKE SURE THAT YOU ENROLL__

 If neither site has the information you need, you should [email the TA's directly](#course-staff)

 ## Table of Contents